vercel-community/rust/README.md

 }
 ```

-Adjust your `vercel.json` and only specify your `api/vercel/index.rs` file.
+Change your `vercel.json` to only specify your `api/vercel/index.rs` file.

 ```json
 {